ronil068/Whatsapp-Group-Chat-Analysis/README.md

   2. Mostly active day of week.
   3. Top-10 media contributor in Group.
   4. Top-10 members who uses max. no. of words in there message.
-  5. Most suitable hour of day whenever there will more chances of getting responce from group members.
+  5. Most suitable hour of day whenever there will more chances of getting responce from group members and many more.
-And many more.....

 Checkout jupyter notebook for more.